warpdriven/vsr-rest-api-doc/source/index.html.md

 We allow you provide those shop variant ids which doesn't exist in the service actually, and we will just ignore them.
 </aside>

-# Visually Similar Search API
+# Visually Similar Recommendation API